gotesgan/imageopt-/README.md

 1. **User Creation**: Create a user and set up a folder structure for storing images.
 2. **Project Creation**: Allow users to create projects, which also create associated folders for storing images related to each project.
 3. **Image Upload & Transformation**: Users can upload images, which are stored in specific project folders.
 The images can also be transformed (resized, formatted) before being served.
-4. **Image Retrieval**: Retrieve original or transformed images with dynamic parameters (like width, height, format, and quality).
+4. **Image Retrieval**: Retrieve either original or transformed images with dynamic parameters (like width, height, format, and quality).

 ---